Erasmus+ Mobility

-Erasmus+ is a European program funded by the European Commission whose goal is to promote the spirit and the European Union, while highlighting the intercultural and technical development of European citizens.
+Erasmus+ is a European program funded by the European Commission whose goal is to promote the spirit of the European Union, while highlighting the intercultural and technical development of European citizens.

 ENSTA holds the Erasmus+ Charter 2021-2027 (ECHE), entitling it to respond to a call for projects each year in order to receive a grant to support the international mobility of students and staff.